-I am happy to see both canine and feline cases including but not restricted to aggression, fears and phobias, owner absent conditions (including separation anxiety), elimination (toileting) issues and repetitive behaviours (such as tail chasing, spinning, barking).
+Emma is happy to see both canine and feline cases including but not restricted to aggression, anxiety, fears and phobias, owner absent behaviours (including separation anxiety), elimination (toileting) issues and repetitive behaviours (such as tail chasing, spinning, barking).

 How to make an appointment

 Please make an appointment with your own Veterinary Surgeon for your pet to have a full check over (this is to rule out any medical conditions which may be affecting your pets behaviour) and request a referral.
-Once we receive a referral request I will call you to discuss the case and arrange a consultation.
+Once we receive a referral request we will contact you to arrange an initial phone consultation with Emma.

 What to expect

-Prior to the consultation I will ask you to fill out a questionnaire giving me the background information that I will need about your pet.
-I will also obtain a copy of your pets medical history.
-Usually I prefer to carry out the consultation in your own home as this allows me to observe your pet’s behaviour in their own environment.
-However in some cases it will be preferable to meet at the practice.
+Prior to the consultation Emma will ask you to fill out a questionnaire giving the background information that she will need about your pet.
+We will also obtain a copy of your pets medical history.
+In order to work as safely as possible during the covid-19 pandemic we will be carrying out all initial assessments via video consultations with a follow up outdoor visit if required.

-I will go through the history with you using the questionnaire that you completed to give background information and guide my questioning.
-I will assess your pets behaviour throughout the consultation and their interactions with me and you.
-Depending on the case we may then use other techniques such as remote cameras to observe the animal’s response when we leave or stooge dogs to gauge a dog’s reaction to other dogs.
+During the consultation Emma will go through the history with you using the questionnaire that you completed to give background information and guide her questioning.
+She will assess your pets behaviour throughout the consultation.
+Depending on the case we may then use other techniques such as remote cameras to observe the animal’s response when left or stooge dogs to gauge a dog’s reaction to other dogs.

-Once I have collected a full history and completed my observations I will discuss my findings with you and demonstrate the techniques that I recommend.
+Once Emma has collected a full history and completed her observations she will discuss her findings with you and demonstrate any techniques that she recommends.
 You will be given a checklist to take away with the key points from the consultation and a full written report will follow.
 A copy of this report will also be forwarded to your Veterinary Surgeon.

-Follow up appointments may be required either with me or with one of our nurses to work on specific points in the protocol.
+In some cases additional follow up appointments may be required to work on specific points in the protocol.